-DSP where to begin?
+DSP, where to begin?
 We have been asked this question numerous times via email, blog comments, and private messages.
 I think this is a matter of your application…let me explain further.
-Some people think it’s a matter of manufacturer’s product.
-For example, we are a JL Audio dealer so we use their products.
-I wish it was that simple.
+Some people think it’s a matter of the manufacturer’s product.
+For example, we are a JL Audio dealer, so we use their products.
+I wish it were that simple.
 Here is a list of questions to ask yourself before starting your installations:

 - How many inputs do I need for the installation? (speaker, RCA, Aux-in (3.5mm) or digital inputs)

 - How many outputs do I need? (speaker, RCA, Aux-in (3.5mm) or digital outs)